|

 Compared to the much smaller “Hard Spots”

-recently reported as problems in published literature (Reference 1) the
+recently reported as problems in welds made in HSLA steel, (Reference 1) the

-submerged arc welds in question are much harder and much larger!
-The
+welds in question are much harder and much larger!

-above mentioned article expressed concern that the hard areas in these MIG
+article expressed concern that the hard areas in MIG

-welds which caused cracking problems in a H2S
+welds in HSLA steel that caused cracking problems in a H2S

 test were about as big as the hardness tester indenter.
 As can be seen